113ll3/Ibmclouddocscli/idt/commands.md

 ## code
 {: #code}

 Use the `code` command to download a previously created project with application template code and configuration files for the {{site.data.keyword.Bluemix_notm}}.
-This is useful when you need to extract a second copy of a project you have created.
+This is useful when you need to extract a second copy of a project that you have created.

 Run the following command to download the code from a specified project.